OmkarUdage/Automated-Reply-AI-Chatbot/README.md

 # 🤖 Automated Reply AI Chatbot

 An AI auto-responder bot built with Python, PyAutoGUI, and the Cohere API.
-This bot reads chat messages from WhatsApp Web, generates smart replies using AI, and sends them automatically — all while giving you control through a GUI STOP button.
+This bot reads chat messages from WhatsApp Web, generates smart replies using AI, and sends them automatically — all while giving you control through a GUI STOP button to terminate the program.

 ---